 It can be surprising to learn just how often registered dietitian nutritionists (RDN) touch our lives in so many important ways.
 Their work shows up in parts of everyday life but can also have widespread effects across the globe.

 What are some of the ways RDNs help shape and improve population health?

-One of the most important population health challenges RDNs take relates to helping people with chronic illnesses manage these often debilitating diseases.
+One of the most important population health challenges RDNs take is helping people with chronic illnesses manage these often debilitating diseases.

 U.S. Chronic Disease facts from the CDC (Centers for Disease Control)

 Whether patients are battling diabetes, renal failure, heart disease, or other chronic diseases, condition management is a full-time job.
 In some instances, limited access to health experts like RDNs can create additional barriers to these patients’ wellness.

 While much chronic condition management happens at home, patients often see value by working with health coaches.
 Routine meetings with nutrition specialists like RDNs can help set chronically ill patients up for success.
 However, RDNs cannot be everywhere at all times.